wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.5.3 =
+- (16 Apr 2014) Very minor update to Settings page where expected values not appearing throws a warning, and also updated compatibility version in readme

 = 1.5.2 =
 - (29 Mar 2014) Big improvements to debugging: amended debug output to add the frequency of updates and use of no caching, put the messages in